-3449 East Rezarof Drive · Kodiak AK 99615 · Phone (907) 486-9872 · info@woodyisland.com www.woodyisland.com
+3449 East Rezanof Drive · Kodiak AK 99615 · Phone (907) 486-9872 · info@woodyisland.com www.woodyisland.com

-WP24-16/17 Executive Summary General Description Proposal WP24-16 is a request to add the rural residents including the communities of King Salmon, Naknek, and the group of communities who are eligible to harvest cari Submitted by: the Bristol Bay Subsistence Regional Advis Proposal WP24-17 is a request to add the communities of Naknek, and South Naknek to the group of communities of harvest caribou in Unit 9E.
-Submitted by: Adam Grenda of Communities South Naknek, to bou in Unit 9E. cory Council of King Salmon, who are eligible to Proposed Regulation Proposal WP24-16 Unit 9E-Caribou 1 bull by Federal registration permit (FC0915) or State permit.
+WP24-16/17 Executive Summary General Description Proposal WP24-16 is a request to add the rural residents of Unit 9C, including the communities of King Salmon, Naknek, and South Naknek, to the group of communities who are eligible to harvest caribou in Unit 9E.
+Submitted by: the Bristol Bay Subsistence Regional Advisory Council Proposal WP24-17 is a request to add the communities of King Salmon, Naknek, and South Naknek to the group of communities who are eligible to harvest caribou in Unit 9E.
+Submitted by: Adam Grenda of King Salmon Proposed Regulation Proposal WP24-16 Unit 9E-Caribou 1 bull by Federal registration permit (FC0915) or State permit.
 May be announced Federal public lands are closed to the taking of caribou except by residents of Unit 9C , Unit 9E, Nelson Lagoon, and Sand Point.
-Proposal WP24-17 Unit 9E-Caribou 1 bull by Federal registration permit (FC0915) or State permit.
+Proposal WP24-17 Unit 9E-Caribou 1 bull by Federal registration permit (FC0915) Or State permit.
 May be announced Federal public lands are closed to the taking of caribou except by residents of Unit 9E, King Salmon, Naknek, Nelson Lagoon, Sand Point, and South Naknek .
 OSM Conclusion Support Proposal WP24-16.
 Take no action on Proposal WP24-17 based on action to WP24-16. support Proposal Bristol Bay Support Proposal WP24-16.
 Subsistence Regional Advisory Council Recommendation Take no action on Proposal WP24-17 Kodiak/Aleutians Support Proposal WP24-16.
 Subsistence Regional Advisory Council Recommendation Take no action on Proposal WP24-17